 He taught courses in Elasticity and Mechanics of Deformable Mediums.

 He had as students: Gheorghe Dincă, Iulian Beju, Liviu Dinu, Dragos Drãghicescu, Adelina Georgescu, Veturia Niță (Chiroiu), Tudor Sireteanu, Eugen Soos, Nicolae Viorel, Viorel Visarion.

 Professor at the Université de Poitiers, Laboratoire de Méchanique Théoretique, 1971 – 1992.

-He collaborated with Paul Germain (secrétaire perpetuel de l’Académie des Sciences), A. Cimetière, M. Hocquemiller.
+He collaborated with Paul Germain (secrétaire perpetuel de l’Académie des Sciences), Alain Cimetière, Marcel Hocquemiller, Pierre Coirier.

 Preface by Paul Germain

-1. The first three prints of this book sold out immediately.
+- The first three prints of this book sold out promptly.

-2. For a long time, this book would be on every French researcher’s desk.
+- For a long time, this book would be on every French Elasticity Theory researcher’s desk.

-6. Another outstanding course developed by Liviu Solomon (“Metode variaționale în Teoria Elasticității”/ “Variational methods in the Elasticity Theory”), through which a whole generation of Romanian researchers had access to the essence of natural language functional analysis, course held at the Bucharest University, was never published, only due to reservations the Professor himself had, not satisfied that the course content was enough amplified.
+- Another outstanding course developed by Liviu Solomon (“Metode variaționale în Teoria Elasticității”/ “Variational methods in the Elasticity Theory”), through which a whole generation of Romanian researchers had access to the essence of Natural Language and Functional Analysis.
+The course was held at the Bucharest University, however, it was never published, only due to perpetual reservations the Professor himself had, not satisfied that the course content was rich enough.